Hypnic jerk: Diagnosis

 During an epilepsy and intensive care study, the lack of a preceding spike discharge measured on an epilepsy monitoring unit, along with the presence only at sleep onset, helped differentiate hypnic jerks from epileptic myoclonus.

-According to a study on sleep disturbances in the Journal of Neural Transmission, a hypnic jerk occurs during the non-rapid eye movement sleep cycle and is an "abrupt muscle action flexing movement, generalized or partial and asymmetric, which may cause arousal, with an illusion of falling".
-Hypnic jerks are more frequent in childhood with 4 to 7 per hour in the age range from 8 to 12 years old, and they decrease toward 1 or 2 per hour by 65 to 80 years old.

 Treatment

-There are ways to reduce hypnic jerks, including reducing consumption of stimulants such as nicotine or caffeine, avoiding physical exertion prior to sleep, and consuming sufficient magnesium.
+There are ways to reduce hypnic jerks, including reducing consumption of stimulants such as nicotine or caffeine, avoiding physical exertion prior to sleep.

-Some medication can also help to reduce or eliminate the hypnic jerks.
+Some medications can also help to reduce or eliminate the hypnic jerks.
 For example, low-dose clonazepam at bedtime may make the twitches disappear over time.
+While antidepressant usage is a potential risk factor for hypnic jerks, a combination of clonazepam and antidepressants has been found to potentially mitigate hypnic jerks in those with depression and hypnic jerks.

 In addition, some people may develop a fixation on these hypnic jerks, leading to increased anxiety about the disruptive experience.
-This increased anxiety and fatigue increases the likelihood of experiencing these jerks, resulting in a positive feedback loop.
+This increased anxiety and fatigue increase the likelihood of experiencing these jerks, resulting in a positive feedback loop.